 And this is what makes him so special, and why he ultimately was the only one who could have succeeded that night.
 But contrary to the popular conception of the event, his connections were the crucial factor to success.

 Revere knew many of the people who helped him out, in significant ways or simply through acquaintance.
 Some came to him and offered their help; others Revere sought out himself.

 This was perhaps Revere's most significant talent - he knew the right Massachusetts community leaders to find on his ride.
 He efficiently raised the alarm through the countryside by finding just the right person in each village.
-As the community leader would raise his own town, Revere was already on his way to the next one.
+As the community leader would alert his town, Revere was already on his way to the next one.

 That's the other famous phrase everyone knows about that ride of Paul Revere.
+By his own account,

-By Paul Revere's own account, "if the British went out by water, we would shew two lanthorns in the North Church steeple, and if by land, one, as a signal."
+"If the British went out by water, we would shew two lanthorns in the North Church steeple, and if by land, one, as a signal."

 Why did they care to alert the countryside if the British went out?